harrymt/web_playground/report/report.md

 ===================== SPEC ===================

-# Topic
-- Web playground!
-- Build an interesting site structure, and adding a server to deliver pages and handle a database.
-- e.g. shopping for sports gear, reviewing cameras, discussing politics, supporting a particular charity or organisation, teaching astronomy, uploading and showing off photos, social media, playing games.
-- Need to demonstrate my grasp of wide varieyu of different technologies.
-- It doesn't necessarily matter if your site doesn't make complete coherent sense in the end.

 # Requirements
 - Use standard HTML, CSS, JavaScript, PNG, SVG and other integrated client-side technologies, following the advice from the lectures.
 - Node-based server